tasmota/docs/docs/Azure-IoT-Hub.md

 In the web portal, click the configuration button and then the configure MQTT button.

-Following the diagram below, type in the Host (IoT Hub Full Name), TLS Port of 8883, select MQTT TLS, type in the Client and User name (your Device Id) and the Password (your Primary Key) and click Save.
+Following the diagram below, set the: <b>Host</b> (IoT Hub Full Name), <b>Port</b> of 8883, select <b>MQTT TLS</b>, type in the <b>Client</b> and <b>User</b> (your Device Id) and the <b>Password</b> (your Primary Key) and click `Save`.
 Your device will reboot and connect.

 ![image](https://user-images.githubusercontent.com/15837044/117373396-c0e9bf00-ae90-11eb-8e45-81d9480e611c.png)

-### 5. Verify your connection
+### 5. Verify the connection

 In the Console of Tasmota, you will see it was authenticated with a token, connected and it will start sending state:

 ![image](https://user-images.githubusercontent.com/15837044/117373656-479e9c00-ae91-11eb-82b5-80ca096e1220.png)

-Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), you can see the message in the cloud:
+Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), you can see message received in IoT Hub.
+Note the topic property.

 ![image](https://user-images.githubusercontent.com/15837044/117373712-669d2e00-ae91-11eb-9bcd-86f2f457d5dc.png)

 ### 6. Send a message to your Tasmota

-Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), select Cloud-to-device message set a property of Topic to ```/power```, add ```toggle``` to the message body and click Send message to device.
+Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), select Cloud-to-device message set a property of `Topic` to `/power`, add `toggle` to the message body and click `Send message to device` button.
+All of the Tasmota Commands are discussed here [https://tasmota.github.io/docs/Commands/](https://tasmota.github.io/docs/Commands/).

 ![image](https://user-images.githubusercontent.com/15837044/117373865-afed7d80-ae91-11eb-8824-25a690f97c59.png)

 ## How to configure (with Device Provisioning Service)

-Device Provisioning Services (DPS) allows for automatic deployment at scale.
+Azure Device Provisioning Services (DPS) allows for automatic deployment at scale.
 Simular to Tasmota authenticating to IoT Hub without DPS, authenticating to DPS uses a time bound SHA256 signature to authenticate over TLS 1.2.

 For this setup, we configure the following settings when building our binary.
-For full automation, you will want to add ```STA_SSID1``` and ```STA_PASS1``` to your `user_config_override.h`.
+For full automation, you will want to add `STA_SSID1` and `STA_PASS1` to your `user_config_override.h`.

 Add the following to `user_config_override.h`: